BlaineDev/431-2020/classes/class25/README.md

 2. [Minute Paper after Class 25](https://bit.ly/431-2020-minute-25) is due Wednesday 2020-12-02 at noon.
 3. The Scheduling form for Project B oral presentations due Wednesday 2020-12-02 at noon, too.
     - People I'm waiting to hear from (as of 11:30 AM Monday 2020-11-30) are Emily Conlan, Akif Gormez, Arsh Kochar, Marie Michenkova, Aman Pande, Zoe Sekyonda and Kristi Westphaln.
-    - If you're currently scheduled to do a recording but want to switch to a Zoom meeting, let Dr. Love know now and he'll see if that can happen.
+    - If you're [currently scheduled to do a recording](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md) but want to switch to a Zoom meeting, email Dr. Love now and he'll see if that can happen.
-    - The complete schedule of Zoom presentations will be available by class time Thursday.
+    - The complete schedule of Zoom presentations will be available [at this link](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/presentation_schedule.md) by class time Thursday.
 4. [Project B](https://thomaselove.github.io/431-2020-projectB) and everything is due 2020-12-10 at Noon, other than the Zoom presentations.
     - If you want TA help on your project, remember to get it by the end of the day Monday 2020-12-07.
     - Dr. Love will monitor Piazza for Project B questions until 2020-12-10 at 9 AM.